blockdeep/libro/README.md

 # Substrate Best Practices

-This repository includes a compilation of the best coding practices when developing on substrate.
+This repository includes a compilation of the best coding practices when developing on Substrate.

 ## Installation